yangccuc/yangccuc.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Gabriel and I'm a 4th-year Ph.D.
-Candidate in Business Analytics and Operations (**expected graduation June 2025**) at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/), where I'm being advised by Professor [Leon Valdes](https://www.leonvaldes.com/).
-Together we have worked on several Socially Responsible Operations projects applying behavioral and experimental tools.
-I'm happy to be a part of both the Behavioral and Sustainable Operations community and look forward to continuing doing research in these areas.
+Hello!
+My name is Gabriel, and I'm a fourth-year Ph.D.
+Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/). **I expect to graduate by June 2025.** I have the fortune of being advised by Professor [Leon Valdes](https://www.leonvaldes.com/), with whom I have worked on multiple Socially Responsible Operations projects using experimental and behavioral approaches.
+I am glad to be a part of the Behavioral and Sustainable Operations community and look forward to carrying out more research and being involved in these fields.

-I'm originally from Guatemala, lived in Mexico for a while and now live in Pittsburgh with my wife, although we do travel often both inside the US and to Guatemala.
-We enjoy boardgames, walking in the city or outdoors, etc.
+I'm originally from Guatemala, where I did my undergraduate in Industrial Engineering at Universidad del Istmo.
+Then, I joined [IPADE Business School](https://www.ipadebusinessschool.com/) in Mexico City to learn more about the academic life at a business school.
+Finally, I currently live in Pittsburgh with my wife to pursue my PhD studies.
+I've loved living in all these places and enjoy keeping ties with people I crossed paths with at them.

 <!--
 # **Upcoming Talks**